In this article

 If you want to consume alcohol without your breath smelling, consider:

-Some people may try their best to disguise the signs of their drinking.
-However, in many cases, individuals suffering from alcoholism are unaware that they may smell of alcohol.
+Some people with alcohol problems try their best to disguise their drinking.
+In many cases, people suffering from alcoholism are unaware they may smell like alcohol.

-Confronting someone with concerns about their alcohol odors and potential addiction can lead to many denials, but it can also encourage them to seek help.
+Confronting someone with concerns about their alcohol odors and potential addiction can lead to denial, but it can also encourage them to seek help.

 There are many treatment options available for alcohol use disorder (AUD) and addiction, including:

 Inpatient treatment takes place at a licensed residential treatment center.

 These programs provide 24/7 comprehensive, structured care.
 You'll live in safe, substance-free housing and have access to professional medical monitoring.

 The first step of an inpatient program is detoxification.
 Then behavioral therapy and other services are introduced.
 These programs typically last 30, 60, or 90 days, sometimes longer.

 Most programs help set up your aftercare once you complete the inpatient portion of your treatment.

 Partial hospitalization programs (PHPs) provide similar services to inpatient programs.